kloimhardt/bb-web/README.md

 Babashka's underlying Small Clojure Interpreter ([SCI](https://github.com/borkdude/sci)) displays nice error messages.
 They are more readable than, say, those of self hosted Clojurescript.

 Of course, some power tools are not available.
 Especially Cljs-REPL or integrant/mount.
 As powerful as those concepts are, they first need to be mastered.
 And some of the lack is made up by Babashka's brisk start up time.

+Additional notes on why one should in a first step avoid the REPL:
+1) Without a properly configured development environment (i.e. editor), the REPL is a pain to use.
+As said in this influential [Video](https://www.youtube.com/watch?v=Qx0-pViyIDU&feature=youtu.be&t=740) on the topic: "you work in your favourite tool", i.e. Cider, IntelliJ, Calva, Clorine.
+And yet, many Clojure books begin with starting a REPL in the terminal window (for the understandable reason that endorsing a particular IDE is not in the intention of the writer).
+2) A beginner needs to understand first and foremost, that Clojure is all about immutable data structures and using the `swap!` function only in special cases.
+The REPL, on the other hand, is all about mutation, namely about mutating code in a running program.
+I think that leads to confusion.

 One valid objection to bb-web is: one does not need client-side scripting for small web-apps, server side rendering is sufficient.
 I can only respond that state management on client side is more intuitive to some of us.
 Moreover, a big advantage of Clojure over Python, Ruby, PHP, Erlang is in Clojurescript, and bb-web is a door leading there.